 In other words, millions, if not hundreds of millions of future customers, business partners, and website visitors are out there, getting ready to connect to the digital world.
 When a company finally does engage with them online, English might not be the best language to reach them with.

 Why You Should Translate Websites into Multiple Languages

 Website globalization means more global reach, pure and simple.
 Some of the most important language to translate websites into are Chinese, Spanish, Portuguese, Japanese and German.
 This is of course general advice, painting with a broad brush based on current global trends and population demographics.

-The real key is looking at the languages being used in local markets.
-For example, what language versions of popular apps are being consistently downloaded in a certain region?
+The real key to increase global market share is to look at the languages that your potential users or clients will use in local markets.
+For example, what language versions of popular apps are people consistently downloading in a certain region?
 Or from which countries does your international web traffic come from?
 Those languages and countries are probably good ones to focus on.
 Then work with an experienced website globalization and website translation service, like GlobalVision, to build professional multilingual websites that take a company’s overall marketing plan and regional interests into consideration when optimizing keywords and key phrases.
 This in turn will help promote organic search engine growth in specific markets, delivering a brand’s message about a chosen service or product to as many potential customers as possible.

 Website globalization is one of the best ways for a company to communicate with the wider world.
 GlobalVision is ready to help take your business website to the next, multilingual level, and make it a truly international destination for all.

 Request our complimentary whitepaper and pick the right team to advance your global website presence with your digital marketing content and stay in control of your worldwide brand strategy!

 You can also register and immediately view the 15 minute free Taking Your Website Global.